urbanadventurer/Android-PIN-Bruteforce/README.md

 ### 🕵 USB HID Keyboard Bruteforce

-Finally you can use the USB HID keyboard brute-force.
+- A RubberDucky and Darren Kitchen's Hak5 brute-force script

-- Darren Kitchen demonstrated this using
+- A Teensy device and base it on @orvtech's code
-- RubberDucky and Darren Kitchen's hak5 script (great)
+- Duck Hunter HID attacks in NetHunter (this is cool but it didn't work with a brute-force PIN list)
-- Duck Hunter HID attacks in NetHunter (this is great but it didn't work with a very long script to try 10,0000 PINs)
+- Or you can use this and you can use your NetHunter phone!

 ## 🎳 PIN Lists